rutwikfegade/Integrated-Fire-Suppression-Rover-Advanced-Mobility-Wireless-Control-and-Multi-functional-Features/README.md

-# Integrated Fire Suppression Rover: Advanced Mobility, Wireless Control, and Multi-functional Feature
+# Integrated Fire Suppression Rover: Advanced Mobility, Wireless Control, and Multi-functional Features

 ## AgniYantram the versatile rover
 In this project, we aim to create a rover that can